PromptRails

 Prompt Versioning

-Version control for prompts with immutable versions, promotion, rollback, and release notes.
+Ship prompt changes safely with saved versions, promotion, rollback, and release notes.

 PromptRails provides immutable versioning for prompts, similar to agent versioning.
 Every change to a prompt's template, model assignment, or parameters creates a new version that can be tested independently before being promoted to production.